The longest serving integrated paediatric therapy services provider in the Sea to Sky Corridor.

 Chella is a registered speech-language pathologist.
 After completing her undergraduate degree in Linguistics at the University of Alberta, she attained her Communication Sciences and Disorders master’s degree from Western Carolina University in North Carolina (2010).
 She enjoys exploring through traveling, hiking, skiing, and gardening, and loves learning and trying new things.

-Orofacial myofunctional disorders and speech- When there is a combination of an orofacial myofunctional disorder and a related speech error, it is often difficult to correct the speech problem through traditional speech therapy, until the OMD has been corrected.
+Chella offers services for speech sound errors, language disorders, stuttering, and orofacial myofunctional disorder (OMD).
+She is very passionate about her career and has a strong interest in stuttering and OMD.
+Orofacial myofunctional disorders and speech – When there is a combination of an orofacial myofunctional disorder and a related speech error, it is often difficult to correct the speech problem through traditional speech therapy, until the OMD has been corrected.

 Orofacial Myofunctional Therapy (OMT) is a neuromuscular re-education of the muscles in the face, lips, mouth, tongue, and neck.
 Therapy focuses on oral habit elimination, habituation of nasal breathing, correct oral rest posture, and oral phase swallow.
 This supports airway development and optimal oral and facial muscle function, balance, and development.